Article ID: 1473 - Last Modified: August 15, 2014

 You should run the

-postmortem utility, and send the output to email@example.com.
+postmortem utility, and send the output to Technical Support.
 This utility produces an archive that contains most of the information needed to help Technical Support to diagnose the problem.
 The archive contains the current environment, a list of installed Schrödinger software packages, the schrodinger.hosts file, the queue support scripts, the license file, and information such as input and output for the selected jobs.
 If you use the option to include structures, the structure files for the job, both input and output, are included in the archive.
+As the archive could contain confidential information, you should select the options that remove this information if this is a concern, and you should check the output before you send it.

-postmortem utility from the command line on Linux, with the command
+postmortem utility from the command line on Linux or Mac OS X, with the command

 $SCHRODINGER/utilities/postmortem options jobid